 Couple that with a lightweight tent and backpack, and you're ready for a trip around Britain's countryside by rail!

 Just travelling in groups as small as 3 or 4 can get you discounts.
 For example, the GroupSave promotion from some operators offers groups of between 3 and 9 people 1/3 off Off-Peak tickets.
 But remember, to get any group discount you've got to travel together for the whole journey - no breaking off early or the whole ticket won't be valid.

 Use their own website

 Often, particular train operators discount their own tickets if they are bought on their own website - so it's worth buying different tickets on different websites for the biggest savings.
-Virgin Trains East Coast, for example, offer up to a 10% discount on their own tickets when bought on their website as well as free WiFi access in standard class - so book with them direct for any part of your journey involving their trains.
+Or they might offer other benefits for booking direct with them...
+London North Eastern Railway, for example, offer free WiFi access in standard class on their own tickets when bought on their website - so book with them direct for any part of your journey involving their trains.